 Real results come from you taking action.
 I recommend you print out this article and go step-by-step through each idea.
 Start by selecting one bad habit and making an aggressive attempt to completely eliminate it.

-Just remember that habit changes require a daily commitment.
+Just remember that changing bad habits requires a daily commitment.
 Work hard to stay focused, but don’t agonize over every failure.
-The important thing is to keep at it and learn from each impulse or trigger.
+The important thing is to keep at it and learn from each impulse or trigger, and you will kick a bad habit in no time whatsoever.